 If you do not do this, you will get the following message: “Cannot join channel (+r) – you need to be identified with services”.
 Alternatively you can use SASL to authenticate.

 For more information about user registration, please refer to the freenode registration page.
 In addition to registering your IRC nick, you may wish to get a hostname cloak.
 You can do so by asking an administrator in the #freenode channel.

 Our channel is located in #offsec.
 To join our channel simply type the following:

+As an alternative to HexChat, you can use any other IRC client or freenode Web Chat to connect to the freenode network.
 Once you have joined the channel you can ‘Private Message’ (PM) another person where you can talk “one to one”.
 The standard way of doing this is:

+Depending on your IRC client, a new tab or window may appear that will be used for private messaging.
 Please note that your IRC client may have slightly differently terminology, especially if you use the GUI instead of the /msg command.
-To use the GUI in XChat, along the right hand side you can right click on a user in the “User List” and select “Open Dialog Window”.
+To use the GUI in HexChat, along the right hand side you can right click on a user in the “User List” and select “Open Dialog Window”.
 This will place you in a PM with that person.

 Once in the channel, be polite and courteous – that’s pretty much it.
 We do not tolerate profanity of any type – please take this into consideration.

 Look at the channel topic, important up to date information is located there.